 Online ride hailing is the best-known manifestation of the sharing economy in mobility.
 Online ride-hailing services, such as Didi, Gojek, Grab, and Ola, are estimated to have served more than 800 million users across Asia in 2020.
 There is a large opportunity for companies engaged in offering shared mobility solutions, from ride-hailing players to original equipment manufacturers (OEM) that develop strong business-to-business (B2B) offerings to serve shared mobility platforms.
 For example, Hyundai has partnered with Grab to accelerate the ride-hailing company’s adoption of EVs in Southeast Asia, piloting the deployment of 200 Hyundai Kona EVs in Grab’s fleet in Singapore.

 Secondhand ownership also is on the rise, supported by the growth of buy-and-sell digital platforms such as Carousel in Singapore.
-In many countries in Asia, including Indonesia and Thailand, secondhand cars already account for the majority of cars sold.
+In many countries in Asia, including Indonesia and Thailand, secondhand cars already account for the majority of cars sold.4 In China, the majority of car sales are new, and the secondhand market is expected to grow even faster as the government implements favorable policy and the quality of car manufacturing increases.5

 OEMs seeking to capitalize on new notions of ownership may consider which markets they can continue to serve using a conventional sales approach and which ones may require a different revenue model—for instance, creating B2B partnerships with mobility providers or new revenue sources such as car subscription services.